World of Westfahl | Encyclopedia Introduction | All Entries | Acknowledgements

 SCIENCE FICTION, FANTASY, AND HORROR FILM CREDITS

-An intelligent young man, Stevens attended Annapolis and joined the Navy, where he learned the useful skills of obeying orders and looking smart in a uniform.
-But bitten by the acting bug, he abandoned plans for a life in the military and, after service in World War II, started looking for parts in radio and on Broadway.
-Making his way to Hollywood at a relatively late age—his early thirties—Stevens may have been determined to make up for lost time, which would account for a filmography of over 200 performances in different roles, mostly as a guest star in episodes of television series.
-But he garnered an occasional job in films, most prominently Forbidden Planet, wherein as "Doc" Ostrow he served as Leslie NIELSEN's sidekick, nobly sacrificed himself to gain needed knowledge about the vanished Krell, and delivered the film's most memorable line—about "Monsters from the Id"—before dying.
+An intelligent young man, Stevens attended Annapolis and joined the Navy, where he absorbed useful skills—obeying orders and looking smart in a uniform—that would come in handy for his acting career.
+But his original plans for a military career were abandoned after he actually experienced military life during World War II, and he instead resolve to become a star.
+After pursuing parts in radio and on Broadway, Stevens made his way to Hollywood at a relatively late age—his early thirties—but was seemingly determined to make up for lost time, as he began compiling a filmography of over 200 performances in different roles, mostly as guest stars in episodes of innumerable television series.
+But he did garner an occasional job in films, most prominently Forbidden Planet, wherein as "Doc" Ostrow he served as Leslie NIELSEN's sidekick, nobly sacrificed himself to gain needed knowledge about the vanished Krell, and delivered the film's most memorable line—about "Monsters from the Id"—before dying.
+He was less impressive, however, in two less impressive films, Cyborg 2087 and The Return of Captain Nemo.

 In the 1980s, as Stevens entered his sixties, the pace of his work finally slowed down, although in what was clearly envisioned as a homage to icons of 1950s science fiction films, he did join John AGAR, Jeff MORROW, and Kenneth TOBEY in an episode of Twilight Zone, "A Day in Beaumont," and after a long hiatus he again started accepting a few roles in the twenty-first century.
-If the long-planned remake of Forbidden Planet ever gets off the ground, one hopes that the producers will invite the surviving veterans of the original film—Stevens, Nielsen, Richard ANDERSON, and Earl Holliman—to make an appearance.
-And if Warren Stevens is given very little to do, I'm sure that, as always, he won't complain and will do what he is asked to do, as well as he can.
+Sadly, he did not live long enough to make a cameo appearance in the long-delayed remake of Forbidden Planet—always, it seems, scheduled for release next year—but canny use of archival footage might allow this hard-working actor to add one more item to his seemingly interminable filmography.

 To contact us about encyclopedia matters, send an email to Gary Westfahl.